whiz-coder/GPU-Accelerated-Matrix-Multiplication/README.md

 By following these steps, you can utilize the GPU capabilities offered by Google Colab to run the code, even if you don't have an NVIDIA GPU on your local machine.

+Note !

+Some parts of the code may require additional installations.
+For example, if the required packages (pycuda, numpy, matplotlib) are not already installed in your pc/laptom or in the Colab environment, you may need to install them using !pip install <package_name> before running the code.

 Results:

 ![download (4)](https://github.com/whiz-coder/GPU-Accelerated-Matrix-Multiplication/assets/73718958/2868a823-36f9-4a0e-ae87-e124e1f34a40)